Should I Use a VPN with Kodi?Posted Dec. 12, 2018, 12:43 p.m. by Jonathan

 After all, Kodi is merely a media device, and in that respect alone, a media player should not pose a danger to your online privacy or security.

-However, if you consider that there are over 40 million Kodi users worldwide, the odds that some of these users have malign intentions is almost guaranteed.
+However, if you consider that there are over 40 million Kodi users worldwide, the odds that some of these users have malign intentions are almost guaranteed.

 That is where the problem lies with Kodi regarding online security.